Ivy-Wanjiku/Data_Science/README.md

 -Express Evaluation

--Parentheses matching
+- Parentheses matching
--Graph  traversal and backtracking
+- Graph  traversal and backtracking
--Recursion
+- Recursion

+## Queue

+This is a data structure that follows the FIFO principle.
+It operates like a line where elements are added at one end and removed from the other.